Connecting the time evolution of the turbulence interface to coherent structures: Concluding remarks

 \section{Concluding remarks}

-In this paper, we used the equation (\ref{equation:eq2}) for the time evolution of TNTI area to investigate the production/destruction process of the surface area of the turbulence interface in a turbulent flow with and without stable stratification.
-The equation establishes that the time variation of the infinitesimal area of the TNTI is given by the contribution of two terms, namely, a stretching term and a curvature/propagation term.
-Here, we showed that the curvature/propagation term, which is particularly active in the valleys of the TNTI (figure \ref{fig:fig1}), contributes on average to the destruction of the TNTI area (figure \ref{fig:fig4}).
-This is counterbalanced by the stretching which on average produces interface area (figure \ref{fig:fig4}).
-From the joint PDFs of the two terms (figure \ref{fig:fig5}), we showed that the stretching drives the time evolution of the interface area for weak to moderate events, whereas the curvature/propagation term dominates the extreme events.
+In this paper, we investigated the production/destruction process of the TNTI area of gravity current flows.
+We showed that a curvature/propagation term, which is particularly active in the valleys of the TNTI (figure \ref{fig:fig2}), contributes on average to the destruction of the TNTI area (figure \ref{fig:fig5}), while this is counterbalanced by a flow stretching which on average produces interface area (figure \ref{fig:fig5}).
+In particular, the stretching drives the time evolution of the TNTI area for weak to moderate events, whereas the curvature/propagation term dominates the extreme events (figure \ref{fig:fig6}).
 Very similar results have been found by \citet{wang2017direct} in the case of a premixed jet flame.
-There, the authors report that the tangential strain produces interface in regions with low curvature, whereas the curvature/propagation term destroys flame surface area in high curvature regions.
+In their work, the authors report that the tangential strain produces interface in regions with low curvature, whereas the curvature/propagation term destroys flame surface area in high curvature regions.

-The multiscale aspects of the production/destruction of the TNTI area were investigated by filtering the scales smaller than a filter length ${\Delta}$ (figure \ref{fig:fig6}).
+The multiscale aspects of the production/destruction of the TNTI area were investigated by filtering the scales smaller than a filter length ${\Delta}$ (figure \ref{fig:fig8}).
 We showed that the stretching and the curvature/propagation terms balance each other at all scales and that the magnitude of the two terms decreases with increasing ${\Delta}$.
 Recently, \citet{mistry2016entrainment} showed that the mass-flux rate of entrained fluid across the TNTI is constant across all the scales ${\Delta}$, as envisaged by \citet{meneveau1990interface}.
 That is, the reduction of $A_{\eta}$ with increasing ${\Delta}$ is balanced by the enhancement of $v_{n}$ at the larger scales.
 In our case, $v_{n} \nabla \cdot \textbf{\textit{n}}$ reduces with increasing filter length, which means that the increment of $v_{n}$ is smaller than the rapid decrease of curvature with increasing ${\Delta}$.